Living Soil Garden

 The cornerstones of our practice are:

-We never disturb the soil or applying any chemicals, so as to allow microbial, fungal and bacterial life to thrive.
-This in turn feeds plants, which end up being rich of precious micro-nutrients and minerals.
-To discover more about no-dig vegetable growing, we recommend you check out our Youtube channel, as well as the work of our master and inspirations: Charles Dowding and Richard Perkins.
+We never disturb the soil or apply any synthetic chemicals, so as to allow microbial, fungal and bacterial life to thrive.
+This in turn feeds plants, which grow rich of precious micro-nutrients and minerals.
+To discover more about no-dig vegetable growing, we recommend our reading list, as well as the work of our mentors: Charles Dowding, Richard Perkins, No-Till Growers.

-Because we concentrate our work on a small scale, we are committed to using only emission-free, human-powered tools to cultivate our fields.
+Because we concentrate our work on a small scale, we are committed to using only emission-free, human-powered and electrical tools to cultivate our fields.

 Seasonal & Local